Organs of the body | Their Locations and Internal Functions

 Prostate gland

 This gland secretes the prostate hormone.
-Present in males help in the passage of sperms from the urethra.
+It is present in males and helps in the passage of sperm from the urethra.

 Penis

-This is present only in males.
-It is a sexual organ and also consists of urethra which expels urine from the body.
+Internally, it has a duct to carry the sperm and also consists of the urethra, which expels urine from the body.

 The female organs include